-&lt;sup>31 See di Giovanni et al. (2005) for further discussion.
+&lt;sup>31See di Giovanni et al. (2005) for further discussion.

-&lt;sup>32 The straightforward calculation of the omitted variable bias does not apply, since the impulse response function captures effects going through all other lags of the system.
-However, if lags of domestic interest rates also
+&lt;sup>32The straightforward calculation of the omitted variable bias does not apply, since the impulse response function captures effects going through all other lags of the system.
+However, if lags of domestic interest rates also correlate with future shocks to inflation and ouput, then we should see a dampening of the entire propagation mechanism.
+The intuition is clear in a simple model of two lags with central bank forecasts reaching two periods ahead.

-&lt;sup>33 All variables except for the exchange rate are seasonally detrended.
+&lt;sup>33All variables except for the exchange rate are seasonally detrended.